mGalarnyk/Python_Tutorials/Scrapy/README.md

 The first part of this tutorial is highly similar to the [official scrapy documentation](https://doc.scrapy.org/en/latest/intro/tutorial.html)

+This tutorial has been tested in Python 2 and 3 and work in both.

 ## Getting Started

 ### Prerequisites: Anaconda.
 If you already have anaconda and google chrome (or Firefox), skip to step 4.